-The Group has adopted the version of IFRS, IAS, IFRIC and interpretations thereof that approved and effected by Financial Supervisory Commission (FSC) for accounting periods on and after January 1, 2021.
+The Group has adopted the version of IFRS, IAS, IFRIC and interpretations thereof that approved and effected by Financial Supervisory Commission (FSC) for accounting periods on and after January 1, 2022.
 First-time adoption of the new standards and amendments has had no material impact on the Group.

-2. The Group has not adopted the following IASB-announced and FSC-approved new standards, amendments, guidance, and interpretation:
+2. The Group has not adopted the following IASB-announced and FSC-approved new standards, amendments, guidance, and interpretation as of the release date of the financial reports: